opf/openproject/docs/use-cases/resource-management/README.md

 Step 2: You can add existing fields, such as **Work** (earlier called **Estimated time**), **Spent time** and **Remaining work** (earlier called **Remaining hours**) to your work packages list.
 Also, you can [create additional custom fields](../../system-admin-guide/custom-fields/), e.g. **Scope (h)**, to get an overview of the team capacity.

-Step 3: You can add these fields via the **Insert columns** option via the drop-down menu.
+Step 3: You can add these fields via the **Insert columns** option on the drop-down menu.

 Step 4: You can add any filters necessary and sort or group the work packages by assignee.